How to Cool Down a MacBook?

 1. Check Your Environment and Air Circulation

-The first thing to take into consideration with a hot MacBook Pro is external factors.
-This basically boils down to two things: the surface you have your MacBook Pro on and the sun.
+The first thing to consider with a hot MacBook Pro is external factors.
+This basically boils down to two things:

 If your computer is on a soft surface, like a bed or a blanket, it can restrict airflow, causing it to get hot.
 These surfaces can restrict airflow and cause your MacBook Pro to heat up.